hari01584/xTIntranet/README.md

 Check for it's output, make sure everything is working fine and there's no error!
 In case everything fine *note the secret_port* here its *24721*
 ![get_secret_port](https://raw.githubusercontent.com/hari01584/xTIntranet/main/get_secret_port.png)

+**NOTE: Your windows might give Virus Warning when executing frpc executable, but fret not it is a false positive report, all the projects/codes used in this project are open sourced and do not contain any malicious script/etc, the issue created for this [false positive report is here](https://github.com/fatedier/frp/issues/2095)

 3. Note the Host Server IPv6 Address (do ipconfig in windows or ip a in linux)
 ```
 ipconfig /all